 - Never Wipe Tears Without Gloves has a prime example of this trope.
 The main characters are a group of gay men, most of them shunned by their families because of their sexuality, and they refer to their close-knit group as "the family".

-- On Community the Study Group eventually becomes this to each other.
+- On Community, the Study Group eventually becomes this to each other.
 Like the Friends entry above, several in the group come from dysfunctional families themselves or are children of divorced parents, and as such, throughout the series the entire group forms deep, family bonds to the point that the thought of losing the group completely freaks some of them (notably Jeff or Annie) out and they attempt subterfuge in a desperate ploy to keep the group together or remain a part of it.
+Interestingly, the Team Mom (Shirley) and closest thing they have to a father figure (Jeff) are one of the opposite-sex pairings with the least Ship Teasing.

 - Boardwalk Empire gives us Team New York—specifically Italian Charlie, and Jewish Meyer and Benny.
 Nucky's final downfall is largely a result of him viewing them only as business partners because of his own poor grasp of familial loyalty.
 When he kidnaps Benny, the youngest of the three, for the purpose of negotiating an end to the current gang war, he thinks it's a simple business action.
 Meyer and Charlie respond by kidnapping his nephew, Willie, and riding to Benny's rescue with a whole team of gunmen.
 When Willie believes that his kidnapping is business-related, Charlie clarifies with: "This is more of a...family matter."